JunhaoChenMichael/GazeNavApk/README.md

 To enhance user engagement, we will introduce an interactive side menu for each object within the scene.
 This menu will expand the functionality and interactivity of objects, providing users with additional information and actions that can be accessed through gaze selection.
 Furthermore, our project will prioritize user comfort and adaptability, ensuring that the gaze tracking system is responsive and accurate without causing undue strain or fatigue.

-By pushing the boundaries of XR technology, we aim to create immersive and practical experiences that cater to a diverse range of needs.
-Whether it's aiding emergency responders in critical situations, assisting surgeons during complex medical procedures, or enabling individuals with disabilities to interact with technology in new ways, the potential applications of gaze tracking in XR scenes are vast and compelling.
-This project stands at the intersection of technology and human-centric design, endeavoring to make XR experiences more intuitive, accessible, and effective for all users.

 ## Implementation